 For example, a customer returns to a location after previously logging into the guest WiFi the previous visit.
 The Bloom marketing platform can trigger a survey, offer, or message to the customer.

-Bloom knows that the customer received the message when they return to the location and if they redeemed the offer.
+Moreover, Bloom knows that the customer received the message when they return to the location and if they redeemed the offer.

-The ability to track attribution of all email campaigns allows restaurant and retail marketers to track ROI and effectiveness of all messaging.
+Consequently, the ability to track attribution of all email campaigns allows restaurant and retail marketers to track ROI and effectiveness of all messaging.

 Benefits of wifi analytics